pisv/gethandly.wiki-playground/Step-Three.md

     }
 }
 ```
-and uses the following content and label providers:
+and will use the following content and label providers:

 ```java
 // package org.eclipse.handly.internal.examples.basic.ui